oqtane/oqtane.docs/src/pages/manuals/admin/installation/index.md

 ## Development

-Install Oqtane for development, primarily for Visual Studio and Windows development:
+Install Oqtane quickly for development, primarily for Visual Studio and Windows development:

 - [Install Oqtane for Development](development.md)